Media3 Labs Revolutionizes Digital Media With Patent-Pending Blockchain Technology And Makes Strategic Shift To Base Network

-(MENAFN- ACCESSWIRE) NEW YORK, NY / ACCESSWIRE / February 20, 2024 / Media3 Labs , the innovator behind the Web3 podcast player Scoop3, today unveiled a groundbreaking patent-pending technology designed to transform media consumption by seamlessly and efficiently tokenizing media on the blockchain.
+(MENAFN- GetNews) Media3 Labs , the innovator behind the Web3 podcast player Scoop3, today unveiled a groundbreaking patent-pending technology designed to transform media consumption by seamlessly and efficiently tokenizing media on the blockchain.
 This approach means content creators can bring their content to the blockchain without changing their current workflow nor requiring knowledge of blockchain or crypto, marking a significant leap forward for the digital media industry.

 By inventing this novel technology, Media3 Labs is setting new standards for interaction between creators and consumers within the digital media space.
 The solution not only empowers content creators who want to take advantage of the benefits of the blockchain such as more precise analytics and audience activation, but also deepens listener engagement through the potential of new types of integrations.